ulisesbocchio/react-redux-boilerout/README.md

 );
 ```

-And inject it into your `Provider`
+Last step is to inject the store into your `Provider`

 `AppProvider.js`
 ```js